SuperFlyTV/GraphicsDataDefinition/README.md

 The value is stored as a number in milliseconds, eg 1m23s -> `83000`

-The value is stored as a string on the form "#RRGGBB", eg `"#61138e"`.

 ## For GUI Developers

 When implementing a GUI to support the GDD definitions, you don't have to implement support for all GDD types - since the GDD types are designed to degrade gracefully.